ajp64/spotifyproject/README.md

 Currently, the app sucessfully fetches data based on the user entry to show my listens for each artist in 2021.
 I am currently implementing a feature to use the Spotify API to provide information about and image of the artist, when entered by the user.

+15/03/2022 - The app is now connected to the Spotify API, and retrieves pictures and info about artists as well.
+Next up, making it look good.